NLADC/dissector/README.md

     docker run -v $(pwd):/app dissector [arguments]
     ```
     **Note:** the volume specified with the `-v` flag mounts the current working directory to /app in the
 docker container.
-Make sure you are in the root of this repository when calling the command.
+Make sure you are in the root of this repository when calling the command and the pcap file you wish to analyze is also somewhere in this directory.
+Alternatively, add an additional volume to mount the location of your traffic file to the docker container, e.g., `-v /home/me/pcaps:/data`

     **Note:** If you have an instance of [DDoSDB](https://github.com/ddos-clearing-house/ddosdb) running locally on localhost and wish to upload fingerprints to it,
 add the following flag to the `docker run` command to use the host network instead of the docker-created network: `--network="host"`